FTE Ministry Fellowship

 The Forum for Theological Exploration’s new Ministry Fellowship offers college students the opportunity to envision a future in service to the Church.
 Fellows will join a peer cohort and discern their calling from God and their community.
 The program begins with an opening retreat and continues with an online course: "Discerning Pathways to Ministry."
 This course ends with a proposal to pursue a call to ministry or to facilitate discernment among peers.
 After submitting a successful proposal, participants will receive a $4,000 grant to implement their projects over the next year.
 The fellowship ends with a closing retreat and a session to share project outcomes and insights.

-The Application for the National Cohort of FTE’s Ministry Fellowship is due January 15, 2026.
+The FTE Ministry Fellowship application is due January 15, 2026.

 Were you already nominated and need to submit your application?
 Check your email for a unique link, or email Heather B.P.
 Wallace.